pln-fing-udelar/mwahaha-vote-webapp/README.md

 TODO: explain the problem with sqlite3.
 TODO: explain that if `mycli` gives Unicode issues, use `mysql` from the Docker container.
+TODO: explain if VPN then create network once w/o VPN, then it should be all good.

 ```sql
 ALTER TABLE votes ADD is_offensive BOOL DEFAULT 0;